ashwin153/caustic/README.md

 that are executed against them.

 Caustic is a language for expressing and executing transactions on arbitrary key-value stores that is both straightforward to use and simple to integrate.
-Please refer to the [Wiki][3] for more information about the implementation.

 ## Overview
 - ```caustic-assets```: Pictures, documentation, and musings.